Frank Stephens (sculptor): Possible work

+Stephens may have created the famous Fire Zouave figure on the Gettysburg Battlefield, who wields his rifle as a club:[A]t the Bloody Angle, stands today the Zouave, in bronze, typifying, with clubbed musket, the heroic hand-to-hand battle the regiment made on July 3d, 1863. ...
+Upon the morning of that eventful day the Fire Zouaves numbered four hundred and fifty-eight officers and men.
+After the fury of the conflict was past there were but two hundred and sixty-six of the 72d left for further duty.

+Inscribed "Stephens 1888", the bronze sculpture was cast by Bureau Brothers in Philadelphia, but records do not list the sculptor's first name.

-Frank Stephens may have modeled the Fire Zouave figure, swinging his rifle as a club, on the Gettysburg Battlefield.
-After being rejected by the Gettysburg Battlefield Memorial Association, this second 72nd Pennsylvania Infantry Monument was erected on private land and dedicated on July 4, 1891.
-The bronze sculpture is signed "Stephens 1888", but has no first name or initial.
+Following its rejection by the Gettysburg Battlefield Memorial Association, this second 72nd Pennsylvania Infantry Monument was erected on private battlefield land and dedicated July 4, 1891.

 Accusations against Eakins

+"Thomas Eakins nude, holding a nude female in his arms, looking down." (c.1885).
+Bregler cat. no. 348.
+This photograph was taken in the studios at PAFA.

-On February 9, 1886, Stephens accused brother-in-law Thomas Eakins of sexual misconduct with his PAFA students and with his deceased sister Margaret.
+On February 9, 1886, Stephens accused his brother-in-law, Thomas Eakins, of sexual misconduct with female PAFA students, and with having engaged in incest with Margaret Eakins (1853-1882), his deceased sister.
 The charges ignited such a controversy that Eakins was forced to resign from PAFA.

-Stephens, his cousin Charles Stephens, and Thomas Anshutz, all PAFA instructors, next took their accusations to the Philadelphia Sketch Club: "We hereby charge Mr. Thom^{s} Eakins with conduct unworthy of a gentleman & discreditable to this organization & ask his expulsion from the club."
-A committee investigated, concluding that: "Eakins has used his position as an artist and his authority as a teacher to commit certain trespasses on common decency and good morals."
+Frank Stephens, his cousin Charles Stephens, and Thomas Anshutz, all PAFA instructors, took their accusations to the Philadelphia Sketch Club: "We hereby charge Mr. Thom^{s} Eakins with conduct unworthy of a gentleman & discreditable to this organization & ask his expulsion from the club."
+A committee investigated, and concluded: "Eakins has used his position as an artist and his authority as a teacher to commit certain trespasses on common decency and good morals."
 His honorary membership in the club was revoked.

-The charges of sexual misconduct and incest were unproven, but Eakins's personal reputation was ruined, something from which he never totally recovered.
+The charges of sexual misconduct and incest were never proven, but Eakins's personal reputation was ruined, something from which he never totally recovered.

+Change in career

+"Caddie" Eakins died of typhus in November 1889, leaving Stephens to care for their three-year-old daughter, two-year-old son, and four-month-old infant son.
+He abandoned his career as a sculptor, and eventually became a real estate developer and promoter of utopian communities.
+In a lecture to PAFA students, he stated:

+I decided that it wasn't my [sculptural] figures only, but the times [that] were out of joint.
+No need to detail to you by what unhappiness I came to realize that clay is not my medium, nor sculpture my work—it was tragic, but probably not so much so as those of you who still believe art is your medium of expression, and go on talking in an unknown tongue to an uninterested audience.